XiaoqinLI/CS529/README.md

 Service (android) (Done)

-implememnt discover list and connection list
+implememnt discover list and connection list (in Queue)

-figure out how to multi connect
+figure out how to multi connect (doing)

-delete popup and confirmation function when pairing.
+delete popup and confirmation function when pairing. (optional)